brian-payne2/CSV_Importer/README.md

 ### Use
 1. Navigate your CLI to the directory where this script is cloned.

-2. Run the script, passing in the name of the CSV file
+2. Run the script, passing in the name of the CSV file (assumed in same directory)

 ```
 python CSV_Importer csv_file_name.csv